christianb/cv/docs/index.md

 * _**Selected open-source work**_:
 	* [alioli-http](https://github.com/sensorberg/alioli-http): Intercepting Http requests to ensure they will be executed within a time frame using OkHttp & WorkManager.
 	* [permission-pitte](https://github.com/sensorberg/permission-bitte): Easiest way to ask for user permission in Android
-	* [android-event](https://github.com/sensorberg/android-event): An Event class that can be consumed only once.
-This is useful for LiveData.
 	* Reducing Bluetooth signal noise using [Kalman-Filter](https://github.com/christianb/Kalman-Filter)

 ### **Senior Android Developer** @ [Zattoo Deutschland GmbH](https://zattoo.com/company/en/about-us/) _(Sep 2016 - Mar 2019)_ <br>